ratpack/ratpack/ratpack-manual/src/content/chapters/01-intro.md

 Click them to show/hide them.

 This example is a complete Ratpack application.
-However, the [`EmbeddedApp`](api/ratpack/test/embed/EmbeddedApp.html) is not the entry point that is typically used for applications proper (see the next chapter for details on that).
+However, the [`EmbeddedApp`](api/ratpack/test/embed/EmbeddedApp.html) is not the entry point that is typically used for applications proper (see the [Launching chapter](launching.html) for details on the typical entry point).
 `EmbeddedApp` is testing oriented.
 It makes it easy to start/stop very small (or fully fledged) apps during a larger application, and provides a convenient way to make HTTP requests against the app.
 It is used in the examples to keep the amount of bootstrapping to a minimum in order to focus on the API being demonstrated.

+In this example we are starting a Ratpack server on an ephemeral port with default configuration that responds to all HTTP requests with the plain text string “Hello World”.
+The [`test()`](api/ratpack/test/CloseableApplicationUnderTest.html#test-ratpack.func.Action-) method being used here provides a [`TestHttpClient`](api/ratpack/test/http/TestHttpClient.html) to the given function, that is configured to make requests of the server under test.
+This example and all others like it are making HTTP requests to a Ratpack server.
+[`EmbeddedApp`](api/ratpack/test/embed/EmbeddedApp.html) and [`TestHttpClient`](api/ratpack/test/http/TestHttpClient.html) are provided as part of Ratpack's [testing support](testing.html).

 Another key testing utility that is used in many examples is [`ExecHarness`](api/ratpack/test/exec/ExecHarness.html).